Invoices

 Invoices are the statements that document your payment requests against your customers, relating to a sale transaction and indicating the involved products and prices.

-For every generated electronic invoice and its invoice line items, JustOn stores records in the database of the Salesforce Platform.
+For every generated invoice and its invoice line items, JustOn stores records in the database of the Salesforce Platform.
 These records are the single source of truth – they hold all legally relevant information.
 See the PDF files, which are produced by default, merely as readable images of this data.

 Managing Invoice Runs